skip to main |

 Lastly put in chopped pineapples with a little bit of the syrup.
 Don't forget to add sugar & salt according to taste.

 This dish is normally served with the gravy poured onto the fried fish.
 But it has to be eaten once cooked.
 As I always prepare food earlier due to time constraint, I normally put aside the gravy & the fish.
-Combine both only when it is time to e
+Combine both only when it is time to eat.

 Tips - It tastes better with chilly.
 Either serve with cut fresh chillies or stir-fry chilly paste together with onions.
 Try it!